Rich Kids: A History of Shopping Malls in Tehran

 Rich Kids is a play about entitlement and consumption, about how digital technology is complicit in social apartheid and gentrification.
 It spotlights the human problem of what successful and brutal people do with their coddled and useless children.
 It is the sequel to the award-winning, The Believers Are But Brothers, and the second part of a trilogy of plays about how digital technology, resentment and fracturing identity are changing the world.

 Rich Kids previewed at Theatre in the Mill (Bradford) in July 2019 before opening at The Traverse as part of their Edinburgh Festival programme.
 The show then transferred to HOME Manchester for a two week run in October 2019.
 A subsequent UK tour in early 2020 was cancelled due to the COVID19 pandemic.
+Rich Kids was presented digitally at Geelong Arts Centre in Australia in September 2023.

 Unable to perform the show live, and with continued support from Battersea Arts Centre, Norfolk & Norwich Festival and Arts Council England we created a new digital version of the project, for online audiences, which was streamed live with a range of partners throughout the UK during the summer and autumn of 2020: Battersea Arts Centre; Norfolk & Norwich Festival; Electric Dreams Festival; Traverse Theatre; AMATA at Falmouth University; Oxford Playhouse; Leicester University and HOME Manchester.